larrykluger/Register-Plus-Redux/readme.txt

 October 1, 2010 by radiok

 * Rewrote User Administration
+* Changed date/time format of email_verification_sent
+* Added check to not allow users to register with a username already in queue to be authorized
 * Added jQuery to disable invalid settings
 * Fixed bug with custom fields and CSS, was not appending to list of fields for CSS, as reported by saury316 <http://wordpress.org/support/topic/plugin-register-plus-redux-logo-and-other-issues>